alexrudnick/dissertation/BURNDOWN.md

   test sets and same process as "monolingual"

 ## monolingual
-  * what kinds of words are we likely to do better on?
-  * how does this look for words with more examples, versus fewer?
   * finish up analysis and writeup
   * make charts & graphs